CraftAcademyLabs/ca_course/guides/react_checkout_guide/02_displaying_messages_and_the_backend.md

 end
 ```

 Remember that the request spec acts like our feature test but for APIs.
-This will allow us to see what what requests we are sending out.
+This will allow us to see what requests we are sending out.

 Run the test and make sure that you are getting the correct error messages.

-We will probably get an error message that states that we have an unitialized constant Api::OrdersController.
+We will probably get an error message that states that we have an uninitialized constant `Api::OrdersController`.

 We will fix this by generating a new orders controller.